A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Experiments

-The data generation model is a binary logit, with systematic utility of alternative $i$ for person $n$ defined in Eqn. \ref{eqn:Vin}.
-Explanatory variables include three characteristics: income (inc), full-time employment dummy (full) and flexible work schedule dummy (flex); and two alternative attributes: travel cost (cost) and travel time (time) (see Table \ref{tab:taste_toy_desc} in Appendix \ref{app-A} for details).
-Coefficient values are chosen to carry realistic meanings: income has positive effect on value of time (VOT), full-time workers have higher VOT and people with flexible schedule have lower VOT.
-Cost coefficient is fixed to -1 for both alternatives, so that VOT can be read from time coefficient.
-Alternative specific constant (ASC) for alternative 1 is -1.0 and 0 for alternative 0.
+The data generation model is a binary logit, with the systematic utility of alternative $i$ for person $n$ defined in Eqn. \ref{eqn:Vin}.
+Explanatory variables include three characteristics: income ($inc$), full-time employment dummy ($full$) and flexible work schedule dummy ($flex$); and three alternative attributes: travel cost ($cost$) and travel time ($time$) and waiting time ($wait$) (see Table \ref{tab:taste_toy_desc} in Appendix \ref{app-A} for details).
+Values of the coefficients are chosen to be realistic: income has a positive effect on value-of-time (VOT) and value-of-waiting-time (VOWT), full-time workers have higher VOT and VOWT, and people with flexible schedules have lower VOT and VOWT.
+We intentionally include second-order interactions between individual characteristics and alternative attributes to test whether TasteNet can learn them.
+We assign -1 as the ground-truth cost coefficients for both alternatives, so that outputs of the TasteNet are in the willingness-to-pay space, corresponding to VOT and VOWT (Eqn. \ref{eqn:Vin}).
+Alternative specific constant (ASC) for alternative 0 is fixed to 0.
 The random component of each utility follows an Extreme Value distribution.

+We create two synthetic datasets: TOY\_UNCORREL with uncorrelated alternative attributes; and TOY\_CORREL with a 0.6 correlation between $time$ and $wait$.
+Having the correlated dataset helps examine whether the neural network can learn multiple taste functions accurately and consistently when the corresponding attributes are correlated.

-The synthetic data generated has 14,000 observations, randomly split into training (10,000), development (2000) and test (2000) sets.
-Details about the input distribution and synthetic data generation are presented in Appendix \ref{app-A}.
+Each dataset contains 14,000 observations, randomly split into training (10,000), development (2000) and test (2000) sets.
+Details about the input data distribution and synthetic data generation are reported in Appendix \ref{app-A}.